 In Tacoma, Sam Maddox has just finished high school and is working as a waitress while waiting to go on to community college.
 Attending a memorial for a classmate who died, she talks to class valedictorian Henry Sinclair who is going on to MIT and challenges him about the speech he gave.
 When her car breaks down on the way home from work, Henry happens by and offers her a lift.
 He asks her out and they become involved.
 Sam is very attracted to how understanding and loving that Henry is.
 What she does not know is that he is also controlling, having removed the distributor cap on her car the night he just happened by to offer her a ride and has bugged her phone to listen in on her every conversation.
 When he becomes jealous of her talking to her ex’s and the comments they make, Henry flies into rage and begins killing those he perceives as his rivals.

 Chris Sivertson is a director working the medium-budget end of the genre who has delivered several efforts in the field that are sufficiently above average to be worth keeping an eye on him.
 Sivertson first appeared as co-director of All Cheerleaders Die (2001) and wrote the fantasy film Barbarian (2003), before making an impressive solo debut with the psycho film The Lost (2005).
 He then travelled in more mainstream directions with the Lindsay Lohan-starring twin psycho-thriller I Know Who Killed Me (2007).
-This proved to be a bomb and it took Sivertson several years to mount another film with the non-genre Brawler (2011), followed by co-directing a remake of All Cheerleaders Die (2013) and the psycho film Don’t Wake Mommy (2015).
-Elsewhere, Sivertson has written the script for the horror film Wicked Lake (2008) and acts as a producer on The Absent (2011).
+This proved to be a bomb and it took Sivertson several years to mount another film with the non-genre Brawler (2011), followed by co-directing a remake of All Cheerleaders Die (2013), the psycho film Don’t Wake Mommy (2015) and the thriller Last Night (2018).
+Elsewhere, Sivertson has written the script for the horror films Wicked Lake (2008), written the script for the horror films Wicked Lake (2008), Deadly Switch (2019), Kindred Spirits (2019) and Murder-in-Law (2019), plus acts as a producer on The Absent (2011).

 Heartthrob is a stalker film.
 There have been a great many films about stalkers before from about Play Misty for Me (1971) onwards, reaching a particular peak with Fatal Attraction (1987), which spawned numerous copies and made the psychotically vengeful jilted woman into a cliche for a number of years.
 There were not many of these that featured male stalkers – Asunder (1998), Secret Smile (2005), The Boy Next Door (2015) and Broken Vows (2016) would be the only examples you could point to.
 The closest that Heartthrob comes to would be Swinfan (2002), which had Jesse Bradford being stalked by Erika Christensen in a high school setting, although in this it is again the woman who is depicted as obsessive and unstable.